AdobeDocs/experience-manager-65.en/help/forms/using/style-your-adaptive-form.md

 1. Click **Done** to close the web project window.
 1. Create a folder structure in CRXDE, for example `/apps/[fontslibrary]/[customlibrary(clientlibrary)]/css`.
 1. Navigate to css folder and create a file.
-For example create a file as `fonts.css` and paste the embed code along with the URL.
+For example, create a file as `fonts.css` and paste the embed code along with the URL.
    ![Folder structure](/help/forms/using/assets/fonts-add-in-crxde.png)
 1. Save the changes.